Laurence R. Harvey

 Laurence Robert Harvey (born 17 July 1970) is an English actor.

 Career

 Harvey is best known for portraying Martin Lomax in the horror film The Human Centipede 2 (Full Sequence), directed by Tom Six.
-In the film Martin is an obese, asthmatic and mentally challenged security guard for a multi-storey car park, who is obsessed with the original film.
+In the film, Martin is an obese, asthmatic, and mentally challenged security guard for a multi-storey car park, who is obsessed with the original film.

 Harvey also appears in The Human Centipede 3 (Final Sequence) in a different role than part 2.
-He also played alongside Tristan Risk in Jill Sixx Gevargizian directing debut Call Girl.
+He also played alongside Tristan Risk in Jill Sixx Gevargizian's directing debut Call Girl.
 In 2015, Harvey was cast along with Tristan Risk and Ellie Church for Frankenstein Created Bikers.